craftcms/wp-import/README.md

 ## Usage

-Run the following CLI command to initiate the import:
+Run this CLI command to initiate the import:

 ```sh
 ddev craft wp-import